-- Children take part in numerous events in and out of school linked to the curriculum or promotion of wider experiences, e.g. performances at Arundel Cathedral, local village, locality sporting events, Young voices concert at O2. - Year groups perform to the local Senior community and spends time talking with them, e.g. Y3/4 harvest, Y5/6 Christmas Show. - Children are respectful of each other's views and opinions as seen through monitoring lessons, learning walks, pupil reviews and external visitors (Ofsted 2015: "The behaviour of pupils is outstanding.
-Pupils quickly develop a thirst for learning.
-They are highly attentive to teachers and other adults in the classroom, and listen avidly to each other's contributions.
-Pupils are also very keen to share with visitors their extremely positive views of the school."

-- Through modelling of good practice and expected language we make good use of talk partners and 'working with others' in groups, establishing positive relationships in and out of the classroom - Teachers value talk in the classroom and all children are encouraged to voice their own ideas and opinions - Older children read with younger through Buddy reading and storytelling club - Strong links with local Play groups and Nursery's, reception children have the opportunity to visit them and they come and see them in action in school - Lunchtime is an opportunity to sit with other friends and talk about your day with older children modelling and supporting younger children at a meal time - Children take responsibilities within the class/school from an early age, e.g. Special person, class jobs, School Council, Eco Warriors, arts Council, singing monitors, Librarians etc
+- Children take part in numerous events in and out of school linked to the curriculum or promotion of wider experiences, e.g. performances at Arundel Cathedral, local village, locality sporting events, Young voices concert at O2. - Every year group performs to the local Senior community and spends time talking with them, e.g. Y3/4 harvest, Y1/2 Christmas nativity, Y5/6 WWII songs and trip down memory lane.
+(We were lucky enough one year to have dame Vera Lynn join us before she came too ill to travel). - Children are respectful of each other's views and opinions as seen through monitoring lessons, learning walks, pupil reviews and external visitors (Gavin Jones HMI Lead inspector: "As children move round the school, they take account of other classes working and are quiet and respectful.
+They work well in corridors with a wide range of other adults for individual or group tasks." - Through modelling of good practice and expected language we make good use of talk partners and 'working with others' in groups, establishing positive relationships in and out of the classroom - Teachers value talk in the classroom and all children are encouraged to voice their own ideas and opinions - Older children read with younger through Buddy reading and storytelling club - Strong links with local Play groups and Nursery's, reception children have the opportunity to visit them and they come and see them in action in school - Lunchtime is an opportunity to sit with other friends and talk about your day with older children modelling and supporting younger children at a meal time - Children take responsibilities within the class/school from an early age, e.g. Special person, class jobs, School Council, Eco Warriors, arts Council, singing monitors, Librarians etc